rainerenglisch/machinelearning/machinelearning.md

 ```

 ```
-## [1] 0.2193625
+## [1] 0.2198853
 ```

-The out of bag estimated sample error which is the estimated out of sample error based on training with repeated cross validation is 21.94% whereas the in sample error is 17.33% .
+The in sample error is 17.37% whereas the out of bag sample error (which is the estimated out of sample error based on training with repeated cross validation) is 21.99% whereas
-Additionally the out of sample error based on a seperate test (or validation) set is 25.88% .
+Additionally the out of sample error based on a seperate test (or validation) set is 25.22% .